ircv3/ircv3-specifications/core/capability-negotiation-3.1.md

 Previous versions of this spec did not specify how to handle CAP LS when a server did not support any capabilities.
 This was clarified to match CAP LIST, requiring a reply with an empty parameter.

-Previous versions of this spec did not specify that the full capability name should be parsed as nothing more than an opaque identifier.
+Previous versions of this spec did not specify that the full capability name MUST be treated as an opaque identifier.
 This was added to better suit real-world usage and to improve client resiliency.